visibilityspots/blog/articles/linux/raspberry-pi.md

 # Communication

-Te bo online day and night I installed a chat client using [bitlbee and irssi](https://wiki.archlinux.org/index.php/Screen_Irssi_Bitlbee).
+To be online day and night I installed a chat client using [bitlbee and irssi](https://wiki.archlinux.org/index.php/Screen_Irssi_Bitlbee).
 When I am not connected to this chat terminal and I get some message on one of the connected channels a notification will be sent through my android phone using [irssinotifier](https://irssinotifier.appspot.com/) so I could decide if it's important enough to connect using my phone, [juicessh](https://play.google.com/store/apps/details?id=com.sonelli.juicessh) or spin up my laptop.

 Be sure to check out all the nifty [scripts](http://scripts.irssi.org/) which can increase the joy of using the irssi chat client.